TD-Addon/StandardsValidator/WARNINGS.md

 Spells have names that are visible to the player (either when buying them or when being affected by them.)
 These names imply a certain culture, meaning NPCs outside of Morrowind should not receive vanilla spells.

+### Is a spell vendor with auto calculated spells
+Auto calculated spell lists tend to be trash.

 ### Is not using unique head/hair
 This NPC should be using the asset designed for it.